 A9.2.2 Incomplete multidimensional array representation of timeSeries

 Much of the simplicity of the orthogonal multidimensional representation can be preserved even in cases where individual time series have different time coordinate values.
-All time series must be allocated the amount of staorage needed by the longest, so the use of this representation will trade off simplicity against storage space in some cases.
+All time series must be allocated the amount of storage needed by the longest, so the use of this representation will trade off simplicity against storage space in some cases.

 Example A9.2.2.1.
 Timeseries of station data in the incomplete multidimensional array representation.